Last Updated on July 13, 2022 by Editor

 WHY GO: There’s really not much to tiny Fryeburg Maine, a town, if you could call it a town, that sits on the New Hampshire border in the foothills of the White Mountains.
-There’s the famous Fryeburg Agricultural Fair (early October), Fryeburg Academy, a few consignment and pizza shops, and that’s it.
+There’s the famous Fryeburg Agricultural Fair (early October).
+And it’s home to Fryeburg Academy, a few consignment and pizza shops.
+That’s about it.

 But there is also one true “Destination Inn” – the Oxford Inn.
 Yes, there are people who come to this most western part of Maine just to stay at this lovely place.
 Read on, and you’ll see why.